Saturday, November 16, 2024

 World's Worst Car

 My early travels were to the Soviet Union and Easter Bloc.
-During my travels, I became fascinated with the cars made there; in particular, the East German Trabant, the "worst car ever made!"
+During my travels, I became fascinated with the cars made there; most notably the East German Trabant, the "worst car ever made!"

-The Trabant is a series of small cars produced from 1957 to 1991 by a state monopoly in East Germany.
+The Trabant was a series of small cars produced from 1957 to 1991 by a state monopoly in East Germany.
 There were four models.
-Because materials couldn't be outsource, the car was made from very cheap materials.
+Because materials couldn't be outsourced, the car was made from cheap materials.
+The car had only a two cylinder engine and created a lot of pollution.
+It didn't have any gauges on the dashboard or seatbelts in the backseats.
+Nonetheless, it was an East German status symbol during the Cold War.

 What's worse than a Trabant?
 Two Trabants